Berkeley schools settle lawsuit after testimony from ex-student impregnated by bus driver

 "I didn't even know what sex was," the victim testified Tuesday.

-The victim got pregnant in 2015, hiding her condition until the day she gave birth in September 2016.
-Then 15, she filed a report with Charleston police, and the district allowed him to resign the same day.
+The victim became pregnant in late 2015, hiding her condition until the day she gave birth in September 2016.
+Then 15, she filed a report with Charleston police, and the district allowed Wesley to resign the same day.

-She's now living with her mother and 3-year-old son, while attending college classes and working.
+She's now living with her mother and son while attending college classes and working.
+She couldn't leave her child to attend her dream college, and her anxiety is triggered by reminders of Wesley, she testified.

+"If I didn't have my son, I wouldn't be here today," she testified.

+Wesley is serving a 22-year sentence after pleading guilty in October to third-degree criminal sexual conduct with a minor and first-degree sexual exploitation of a minor.